IS Audit and Internal Control

-Quadrisk comprises of Chartered Accountants and security professionals with background in audit, business process design, GRC tool Implementation, Forensic Investigations and security projects.
+Quadrisk prides itself to be a firm made of auditors and security professionals with background in audit, business process design, GRC tool Implementation, Forensic Investigations and security projects.

 Quadrisk gives clients the confidence that their compliance program is managed by a company that has the necessary experience and skills.

 Quadrisk provides globally bench-marked risk and compliance solutions that enables companies to build a more resilient business.
+Enabled by our purpose built Machine Learning platform QURA, we bring specialization and scale to risk management.
 Our mission is to help our customers to adopt mature risk management practices in their day-to-day operations and thereby:

 - Reduce risk of litigation and penalties with effective internal controls

-Quadrisk provides services across Asia, US and Europe.
-Our offices are present in Chicago, US and Bangalore, India
+Quadrisk provides services across Asia, US and Europe with principal offices in Frisco, TX, USA and Bangalore, India

 Collectively, the founders have executed projects for 11 out of the top 100 global companies.
 We have led and executed large and complex compliance projects across more than fifty countries.